panlm/partner-lab-taiwan/calm_mssql/calm_mssql.rst

   Secrete         : password
   Password        : nutanix/4u

-Once complete, click the **Back** buttoin located in the upper right, and then click **Save** along the top menu-bar.
+Once complete, click the **Back** button located in the upper right, and then click **Save** along the top menu-bar.

 Configure Blueprint Variables
 =============================
-The **windowsMSSQL2014** blueprint uses service variables to configure pre and post runtime behavior.
+The **mssql2014** blueprint uses service variables to configure pre and post runtime behavior.
 The blueprint configuration variables can be accessed by clicking on the **Service** tab of blueprint located to the right of blueprint workspace.

 +-----------------------+----------------------------------------------------------------------+
 |**Variable**           |**Description**                                                       |